Cephalopholis taeniops: Distribution

 Cephalopholis taeniops is found in the eastern Atlantic Ocean along the western coast of Africa from Morocco to Angola.
 It is also found around the Cape Verde Islands and the islands in the Gulf of Guinea.
 In the Mediterranean Sea it was first recorded in the Gulf of Sirte (Libya) and later in Sicily (Italy), Malta, Israel, Lebanon and in the Aegean Sea.
 It has also been recorded around the Canary Islands where it is thought to have been introduced in ballast water discharged by oil platforms from West Africa.

 Habitat and biology

 Cephalopholis taeniops is a demersal species which can be found in shallow rocky reefs and on sandy bottoms.
 It is a diandric protogynous hermaphrodite.
 Some of the males do not necessarily have a functional female stage and may develop into males from sexually immature females.
 The females reach sexual maturity when they attain a total length of 18 cm.

 Taxonomy

 Cephalopholis taeniops was first formally described as Serranus taeniops in 1828 by the French zoologist Achille Valenciennes (1794–1865) with the type locality given as the Cape Verde Islands.

 Utilisation

-This species is important for commercial fisheries in Cape Verde and on a small scale in São Tomé and Príncipe but is not generally exploited elsewhere in its range.
+This species is important for commercial fisheries in Cape Verde as it is deeply ingrained in traditional Cape Verdean cuisine most notably, stews.
+It is also caught on a small scale in São Tomé and Príncipe but is not generally exploited elsewhere in its range.
 It has been recorded in the aquarium trade.